-Only one injury on duty has been reported during 2022/23 and the due process were followed in registering this IOD.
+Only one injury on duty has been reported during 2022/2023 financial year and the due process were followed in registering this IOD.

-4.6 SICK LEAVE
+4.7 SICK LEAVE

 Sick leave has a direct impact on the productivity of a municipality and therefore it must be closely monitored to ensure that no abuse takes place.
-Sick leave records are maintained by the Human Resource department and management closely monitors this.
+Sick leave records are maintained by the Human Resource Section and it is the responsibility of management to management this aspect.

-The total number of employees that have taken sick leave during the 2020/21 showed a significant increase and the majority of sick leave taken was due to an official suffering serious illness from Covid-19 and isolation.
+The total number of employees that have taken sick leave during the 2022/2023 financial year showed a significant decrease in comparison to the 2021/2022 financial year.